rmurphey/mulberry/ubuntu/README.md

 ## Installation notes on Ubuntu (64-bit 11.04)

 Note: Instructions assume you want to put all the necessary files into ~/dev.
-Change this is you like/need to.
+Change this if you like/need to.

 ### Install Ruby